emilioforrer/haml_coffee_assets/README.md

 # Haml Coffee Assets [![Build Status](https://secure.travis-ci.org/netzpirat/haml_coffee_assets.png)](http://travis-ci.org/netzpirat/haml_coffee_assets)

 Haml Coffee Assets compiles [Haml Coffee](https://github.com/9elements/haml-coffee) templates in the Rails 3.1 asset pipeline, so you can use them as JavaScript templates in your JavaScript heavy Rails application.
+It also works as [Tilt](https://github.com/rtomayko/tilt/) template without Rails.

 Tested on MRI Ruby 1.8.7, 1.9.2, 1.9.3, REE and the latest version of JRuby.